Colorful linear programming, Nash equilibrium, and pivots: Special cases and analogues of colorful linear programming in combinatorics

 \section{Special cases and analogues of colorful linear programming in combinatorics}

-We start this section with two combinatorial corollaries of the colorful \cara{} theorem.
+We give in this section two combinatorial corollaries of the colorful \cara{} theorem.
 For each of them, we provide a direct proof.
-In both cases, we show that the colorful set can be computed in polynomial time, and get thus special polynomial cases of the TFNP version of {\sc Colorful Linear Programming}.
+In both cases, we show that the colorful set can be computed in polynomial time, and get thus special polynomial cases of \ccp.

 \begin{proposition} Let $D=(V,A)$ be a directed graph with $n$ vertices.
 Let $C_1,\ldots,C_n$ be pairwise arc-disjoint circuits.
 Then there exists a circuit $C$ sharing at most one arc with each of these $C_i$.
 Moreover, such a circuit can be computed in polynomial time. \end{proposition}